AliAskariGithub/AI-Spec-Driven-Book/Readme.md

-Hackathon I: Create a Textbook for Teaching Physical AI & Humanoid Robotics Course The future of work will be a partnership between people, intelligent agents (AI software), and robots.
+Hackathon I: Create a Textbook for Teaching Module 0: Foundations of Physical AI Course The future of work will be a partnership between people, intelligent agents (AI software), and robots.
 This shift won't necessarily eliminate jobs but will change what humans do, leading to a massive demand for new skills.
 We have already written a book on AI agents.
-Therefore, we want you to write a textbook to teach a course in Physical AI & Humanoid Robotics (The course details are documented below).
+Therefore, we want you to write a textbook to teach a course in Module 0: Foundations of Physical AI (The course details are documented below).

 Excel in the Hackathon and Launch Your Journey as an AI Startup Founder 🚀 We’ve recently launched Panaversity (panaversity.org), an initiative focused on teaching cutting-edge AI courses.
 Alongside this, we’re working on publishing our first book, which you can explore at ai-native.panaversity.org.
 Our next milestone is to build a portal where authors can create AI-native technical textbooks, and readers can easily access and learn from them using AI Agents.
 We also plan to publish O/A Level, Science, Engineering, and Medical AI-native books to support students and professionals across disciplines.
-If you perform well in this hackathon, you may be invited for # 🤖 Hackathon I: Physical AI & Humanoid Robotics Textbook
+If you perform well in this hackathon, you may be invited for # 🤖 Hackathon I: Module 0: Foundations of Physical AI Textbook

 > **Create an AI‑Native Textbook.
 Build a RAG Chatbot.
 Launch Your Journey as an AI Startup Founder.**